jeremygray/pyfilesec/docs/source/index.rst

 ------------------------

-Using public-key encryption allows a non-secret "password" (the public key) to be distributed and used for encryption.
-This separates encryption from decryption, allowing their physical separation, which gives considerable flexibility (and security).
+Using public-key encryption allows a non-secret "password" (the public key) to be distributed and used for encryption, with no need for the non-shared private key to be involved in the encryption process.
+This logically separates encryption from decryption, which in turn allows their physical separation.
+This separability gives considerable flexibility (and security).
 The idea is that anyone anywhere can encrypt information that only a trusted process (i.e., with access to the private key) can decrypt.
 For example, multiple testing-room computers could have the public key, and use it to encrypt the data from each subject